C.J. Abrams Player Props: Nationals vs. Mets

 C.J.
 Abrams At The Plate

-- Abrams is batting .221 with three doubles, two triples, a home run and six walks.
+- Abrams is hitting .205 with three doubles, two triples, a home run and six walks.

-- In 55.0% of his games this year (11 of 20), Abrams has picked up at least one hit, and in three of those games (15.0%) he recorded multiple hits.

-- In 15.0% of his games this season, Abrams has had at least one RBI.
-He's picked up more than one in 15.0% and driven in three or more of his team's runs in two contests.
+- Abrams has had at least one RBI in 14.3% of his games this year (three of 21), with more than one RBI three times (14.3%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in seven games this year (35.0%), but has had no multi-run games.
+- He has scored a run in seven of 21 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.